OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B08.md

 #### Step 2: Add permission to call the licensing application

-In the left navigation, click "API permissions" 1️⃣ and then "+ Add a permission" 2️⃣.
+In the left navigation, select "API permissions" 1️⃣ and then "+ Add a permission" 2️⃣.

 ![Add Permission](../Assets/08-100-Add-Permission-0.png)

-In the flyout, select the "My APIs" tab 1️⃣ and then find the licensing service you installed earlier in this lab and click on it.
+In the flyout, select the "My APIs" tab 1️⃣ and then find the licensing service you installed earlier in this lab and select on it.
 By default, it will be called the "Contoso Monetization Code Sample Web API" 2️⃣.

 ![Add permission](../Assets/08-100-Add-Permission.png)

 Now select "Delegated permissions" 1️⃣ and the one scope exposed by the licensing web API, "user_impersonation", will be displayed.
-Check this permission 2️⃣ and click "Add permissions" 3️⃣.
+Check this permission 2️⃣ and select "Add permissions" 3️⃣.

 #### Step 3: Consent to the permission